 Each year I look forward to pruning our apple trees.
 Prior to our residence, the trees were severely lacking in care.
 Since I have been actively pruning them for the last 4 years, they have been doing very well, with the last two years producing the greatest in size and quantity of fruit.
 The research I've looked into cautions against pruning during a 'wet period' and/ or a 'cold period' due to the possibility of the trees being susceptible to fungus and cold shock.
 Based on these recommendations, I usually try to prune the trees in late winter, during Feb. when the trees are still dormant, however, the weather is usually unpredictable, and it's difficult to find a 'stretch' of weather conducive to these conditions.
 Last year, I finally got to prune them in Late March when conditions were more favorable, during the time when I like to plant our garden.
 I want the trees to put the most energy into producing fruit, and with the continual yearly pruning of the 'sucker branches', they look very healthy and beautiful.
 To continue to maintain the health of the trees, I have a couple of questions: 1.)if a 3 or 4 day window of sunny weather, no precip, would be sufficient for the trees to 'heal' over after pruning - day temps at 50 degrees and night temps between 34 - 38?
 2.)if during that period of time, the evening temps dropped down to freezing, a little below, or just above freezing, if that would cause the trees to experience 'cold shock'?
 3. if the trees were exposed to a 'little rain or mist' a day or two after pruning, would they be susceptible to fungus?
 To summarize my questions, after pruning fruit trees, generally, here in S.W.
 Washington, at approximately what low temperatures should I start to worry about pruning to prevent cold shock and how much precipitation should I be concerned about the trees being exposed to post pruning to prevent fungus? (hopefully that makes sense) I see some of the locals pruning in Dec. during wet and cold weather periods, however I don't see whether or not their trees produce much fruit.
 If you could let me know what your 'expertise opinion' is, I would greatly appreciate it.
 I look forward to hearing from you.
 Thank you very much, and have a great day.
 Sean

-Pacific County WA fruit trees over 4 years ago
+Pacific County Washington fruit trees about 5 years ago